nnovak13/wdi_9_angular_demo_directives/README.md

 ```

 * Create a model customFilter.name that will use the contents of the input field as a filter.
 * Create click handlers for each column.
-It will sort each column in reverse order.
-* Filter the list of customers using the filter directive and the customerFilter model.
+* Each click handler will:
+	* Set the sortBy property used in the orderBy filter.
+	* Toggle the reverse property used in the orderBy filter.

 ## Lab 4